Homemade Egg Noodles

 By hand: In a large bowl, stir together the flour and salt.
 Add the beaten egg, milk, and butter.
 Knead dough until smooth, about 5 minutes.
 Let rest in a covered bowl for 10 minutes.

-To cook fresh pasta, in a large pot with boiling salted water cook until al dente.
+To cook fresh pasta, in a large pot of boiling, generously-salted water and cook until al dente.

 Remember that fresh pasta cooks much faster than dried pasta!
 So keep a close eye on these guys as they cook.
 They’ll be al dente before you know it! :)